MeesterPaul/quipz/content/puzzledpint.md

 ## When and where?

-The next event is on **Tuesday 12th March**.
-We will be there to welcome you **from 7pm until 10pm.**

-This month we're at [The Alehouse – Palmhof](https://www.alehouse.ch/), Universitätstrasse 23, 8006 Zurich ([Google map](https://g.page/TheAlehouseZH?share)).
-It's just up the road from ETH Zentrum and the nearest tram stops are ETH/Universitätsspital and Haldenbach.
+You can find the date and location for the next Puzzled Pint event in Zurich on our [events page](/upcoming-events).
+If you are based elsewhere then you may be able to find an event near you on the [global Puzzled Pint website](https://puzzledpint.com/).

-## Do I need to be there for the whole 3 hours?
+## How punctual do I need to be?

-Nope, it's all very casual, but someone will be available to hand out puzzles and hints during those times.
+It's all very casual, but someone will be available to hand out puzzles and hints during the times listed on the [events page](/upcoming-events).
 Depending as to how seasoned a puzzler you are you can expect to take around 2 hours to work through all the puzzles, but you don't have to finish them all on the night (or at all).

 ## Do I need a team?

-Teams of 3-5 people tend to work best for these puzzles, but feel free to come alone and we'll help slot you into a team on the night.
+Feel free to come alone and we'll help slot you into a team on the night, or bring along some friends.

 ## How much does it cost?